 You knew our Garden was filled with plants, birds and insects, but did you know that our Garden is filled with Gardeners (Grass type Pokémon), Bug Catchers (insect type Pokémon), Bird Keepers (Flying type Pokémon), Swimmers (Water type Pokémon) and even Scientists (evolved Pokémon).
 Because of our unique ecosystem, both “grass type” and “water type” Pokémon flourish here.
 Some have even asked if we are a Dragonite spawn!
 Did you know some Pokémon can only be caught after dark — another great reason to play in the evening.

 A large number of PokéStops, with lots of Pokémon in a concentrated area means, more fun for you as you play the game.
 Our water and grassland ecosystem attracts many Pokémon including some rare ones (scroll down to see the list).
 Don’t let your battery life slow you down.
 Bring your cord and recharge at the charging station in the library (open Monday – Friday, 10 a.m. – 4 p.m. and Saturday – Sunday, 1 p.m. – 4 p.m.)
 Recharge yourself with food and drinks for sale both in the Garden Cafe.

 You’re sure to hatch an egg or two and earn candy for your Buddy just by walking around the Garden.
 Twice around Sydnor Lake guarantees multiple PokéStops, a Gym and a kilometer of walking!

 Please use caution when traveling the Garden’s pathways, especially if you are here for Flowers After 5 after dark.
 Remember to be alert at all times and stay aware of your surroundings.
 Please be respectful of other visitors, and stay on the Garden paths or grass at all times.

 Need help with the Pokémon lingo?
 Here’s a quick look at what it all means.

 Pokémon: The word comes from a contraction of the words Pocket and Monsters or Poketto monsutâ in Japanese.

-PokéStop: There are 20+ of these at the Garden.
+PokéStop: There are 20+ of these in the Garden.
 This is where you can collect Poké Balls, Revives, Potions, Eggs, and other helpful items.
 Don’t forget to look up as you’re stopping at each PokéStop- the Garden has more than 5,500 unique types of plants!